+In 2018 one JB was captured in a Pocatello Park, and the following trap numbers in the city significantly increased.
+JB captures in Pocatello climbed from 1 (2018), 4 (2019), 7 (2020), 11 (2021), 8 (2022) and then 4 (2023).
+Even though JB numbers trapped in Pocatello, three parks where most of the beetles were captured were targeted for treatment following the protocol that was successful in Boise.
+After the treatment of those parks, only 4 JB were trapped in 2024.
+Treatment plans will continue in 2025.
+To see 2025 Pocatello treatment areas see attached map.

+2021-2024 Eradication in Progress (Caldwell)

-In 2021, one detection trap in a cemetery in Caldwell, collected the first JB specimen ever found in Canyon County.
-During the 2022 field season, 49 delimit traps were initially set up in Caldwell, centered around the cemetery harboring the 2021 catch.
-When JB were found in traps south of the cemetery, 33 additional traps expanded the survey area.
-Between July and September, 77 JB were collected in the traps, defining an established infestation that appears to be centered in a residential area bordered by Lincoln Rd (N), Franklin Rd (S), 1-84 (W) and N. Kcid Rd (E).
-In 2023, a treatment was applied to 1,065 properties and 310 acres of turf in Caldwell.
-During the 2023 season 260 beetles were collected from monitor traps around that area.
-Treatment and trapping zones will expand in 2024 to address the 2023 trap findings and ensure an established population does not become successful.
+In 2021, one detection trap in a cemetery in Caldwell collected the first JB specimen ever found in Canyon County.
+During the 2022 field season, 49 delimit traps were initially set up in Caldwell, centered around the cemetery where the first beetle was found.
+When JB's were found in traps south of the cemetery, 33 additional traps expanded the survey area.
+Between July and September of 2022, 77 JB were collected in the traps, defining an established infestation that appears to be centered in a residential area bordered by Lincoln Rd (N), Franklin Rd (S), 1-84 (W) and N. Kcid Rd (E).
+In 2023, two treatments were applied to 1,065 properties in Caldwell.
+During 2023 season 260 beetles were collected from monitor traps around that area.
+In 2024, ISDA applied two treatments to 477 acres in the Caldwell area.
+During 2024 season, 132 beetles were found in the same area, meaning the beetle count dropped by half.
+Treatment and trapping zones will continue in 2025 to address the 2024 trap findings and ensure an established population does not become successful.
 ISDA will obtain formal consent to treat JB infested areas from residents, businesses, agencies, or organizations before treatment takes place.

+2025 Japanese Beetle Treatment Area

+Caldwell, Idaho